beaker-project/beaker/documentation/user-guide/systems.rst

-Once the System has been added, you may want to :ref:`create a job <submitting-a-new-job>` with the */distribution/inventory* task (this is availble in the task repo) on the machine.
-The XMl will probably look something like this, although substituting the distro and system name details.
+Once the System has been added, you may want to :ref:`create a job <submitting-a-new-job>` with the */distribution/inventory* task (this is available in the task repo) on the machine.
+The XML will probably look something like this, although substituting the distro and system name details.